Get in Touch

 • Data collection and cleaning

-• Linking applications Google Sheets, CRM, web apps
+• Linking applications like Google Sheets, CRM systems, and web apps

 • Automating repetitive business tasks